CAMDEN COUNTY EDUCATIONAL

 D. Part time employees will be paid on a pro rata basis of one-fifth of their appropriate step of the appropriate salary Schedule for each full six and one-half (6 1/2) hour workday that they teach, or for each six (6) hour workday that they teach if that person is also a van driver.

-E. Commission teachers assigned extra duty instruction shall be paid for at the rate of $35.00 per hour for the term of this contract.
-Extra duty instruction shall include instruction of any nature that is provided by the Commission that does not occur as a part of the regular instructional assignment, tutoring, and required attendance at meetings on a member’s day off.
-This will include non-192/193 Homebound Instruction.
-The rate for 192/193 Homebound Instruction will be $27.50.
-Available positions that are open shall be made known, in writing, to the Association President and shall be posted internally simultaneously with any external advertisements.
+E. Commission teachers assigned supplemental instruction shall be paid for at the rate of $23.50/hour in 2003-2004 and $24.00/hour in 2004-2005 and $24.50/hour in 2005-2006.
+Supplemental instruction shall include after school instruction of any nature that is provided by the Commission.
+Notice that such positions are open shall be made available to the Association President and shall be posted internally simultaneously with any external advertisements.
 In the case where all of the applicants are equally qualified, preference shall be given to a teacher already employed by the Commission.
-Extra duty instruction will continue through May 30th and final supplemental checks shall be issued June 30th.
+Supplemental instruction will continue through May 30th and final supplemental checks shall be issued June 30th.

-F. The Commission shall provide for the direct deposit of teachers’ paychecks to any banking institution or credit union.
+F. The Commission shall provide for the direct deposit of teachers’ paychecks.
 Bank fees, if any, shall be paid by the teacher.
-Direct deposit can be suspended when a non-tenured employee has no more sick leave available.

-G. Any teacher approved in writing by the Superintendent or administration to attend CST or IEP meetings at a time when they are not regularly scheduled to work shall be paid at the rate of $35.00 per hour.
-Should meetings be conducted during the regular workday and upon approval of the Superintendent and his/her designee, then the member may be released from their regular teaching schedule to attend.
+Should meetings during the regular workday and upon approval of the Superintendent and his/her designee, then the teacher shall be released from their regular teaching schedule to attend.

-H. Employees may use a Commission van in place of the employee’s vehicle for school business upon the approval of the Superintendent.
+J. Employees may elect to use a Commission van in place of the employee’s vehicle for school business.

-A. The Commission shall make available for employees whose regularly scheduled work week exceeds (25) hours per week, 50/50 medical insurance coverage, with the premium to be split 50/50 between the employee and the Commission for coverage over single coverage or the share provided in Chapter 78, Laws of 2011, whichever is greater, but not both.
+A. The Commission shall make available for employees whose regularly scheduled work week exceeds (20) hours per week, 50/50 medical insurance coverage, with the premium to be split 50/50 between the employee and the Commission for coverage over single coverage.
 The plan to be made available will be the same plan as is provided to the Administration.
-The Board shall provide medical and prescription coverage plans, currently School Employees' Health Benefits Program.
-Should the Commission change carriers, the plan offered will be equal to or better than the plan in place, equivalent to SEHBP Direct 10, at the time of the change of carriers.
 Enrollment of those eligible employees who are not currently enrolled in the Commission's health insurance plan shall take effect at the first possible available open enrollment period as may be permitted under the terms of the insurance contract.

 A. If any provision of this agreement or any application of this agreement to any employee, group of employees, or the Commission is held to be contrary to law, then such provision or application shall not be deemed valid and subsisting, except to the extent permitted by law, but all other provisions or applications shall continue in full force and effect.